websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/portlet-preferences.md

 The JSP file uses `<liferay-portlet:actionURL />` and `<liferay-portlet:renderURL />` tags to construct URLs in the variables `configurationActionURL` and `configurationRenderURL`.

-When a user sumbits the form, the `configurationActionURL` is invoked and the application's `processAction` method is invoked with the `color` included as a request parameter.
+When a user submits the form, the `configurationActionURL` is invoked and the application's `processAction` method is invoked with the `color` variable included as a request parameter.

 A URL parameter named `cmd` is supplied indicating the purpose of the request.
 The value of the `cmd` parameter is `update`.

 ## Create the Configuration Action

-Create a custom configuation action class to be able to access the portlet's preferences.
+Create a custom configuration action class to be able to access the portlet's preferences.

 ```{literalinclude} ./portlet-preferences/resources/liferay-p1z2.zip/p1z2-web/src/main/java/com/acme/p1z2/web/internal/portlet/action/P1Z2ConfigurationAction.java
 :language: java
 :lines: 14-34
 ```

-In the `@Component` annotation, specify the portlet to which the action class applies with a `property` tag.
+In the `@Component` annotation, specify the portlet to which the action class applies to with a `property` tag.

-Add the `processAction()` method which reads in the porlet preferences from the configuration form and stores them in the database.
+Add the `processAction()` method which reads in the portlet preferences from the configuration form and stores them in the database.
 In the sample portlet, the method reads in the `color` URL parameter and sets the value as a portlet preference.

 ## Add the Preference Logic